 - Try it with a giant SMILE on your face the entire time.

-(If your shoulders say "no way," check out Whole Body Biomechanics: Upper Body course for 25 moves this builds upon.
+(If your shoulders say "no way," check out our Nutritious Movement Improvement course for a 12-week guide to whole-body better movement.
 Want to start smaller?
 From the Shoulders Up has 5 easy exercises on DVD or as a download.)

 This move is pretty similar to the movements used for the every day task of putting on a coat on or a towel around you after bathing.
 In the end, we perform these tasks however we can, there are just many ways to avoid moving the shoulders while doing so.
 Pairing this move with working through the above list is a way to start moving your shoulders more.
 These alignment checks are how you become aware you might be doing your "shoulder exercises" with your elbows and spine.
 Most of all, ENJOY!